klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(`feePayerKey: ${accountKey.feePayerKey}`)
 ```

-AccountKeyMultiSig stores and manages multiple private key strings, so as you can see from the results, keys, transactionKey, updateKey and feePayerKey all represent the same multiple private key strings.
+AccountKeyMultiSig stores and manages multiple private key strings, so if you run the example above, you will see that keys, transactionKey, updateKey and feePayerKey all represent the same multiple private key strings.

 If you do not specify a private key(or array of private key strings) to use when signing a transaction, caver-js will find an account from in-memory wallet that matches the `from` or `fee payer` and sign it.
 In this case, if your account has multiple private keys, sign transaction with all of those keys.